Tamborine, Queensland: Geography

 Tamborine National Park consists of a number of discontiguous areas, the largest of which is the east of the locality, extending east into the neighbouring localities of Cedar Creek and Tamborine Mountain.

 The Beaudesert–Beenleigh Road runs through from south-west to north-east.
 State Route 95, Waterford-Tamborine Road and Tamborine Mountain Road, runs through from north-west to south-east.

+The land use is a mix of rural residential housing (particularly in the west of the locality, grazing on native vegetation, and a sand quarry in Clurtha Creek Road.

 History

+Wanggeriburra people

 Yugembah (also known as Yugumbir, Jugambel, Jugambeir, Jugumbir, Jukam, Jukamba) is one of the Australian Aboriginal languages in areas that include the Beenleigh, Beaudesert, Gold Coast, Logan, Scenic Rim, Albert River, Coolangatta, Coomera, Logan River, Pimpama, Tamborine and Tweed River Valley, within the local government boundaries of the City of Gold Coast, City of Logan, Scenic Rim Region and the Tweed River Valley.

-Tamborine used to be spelled Tambourine.
-It was the administrative centre of the Shire of Tamborine (formerly the Shire of Tambourine).
+Before British colonisation the region was inhabited by the Wanggeriburra clan of the Yugambeh people.
+They called the area Tamboreen or Tchambreen meaning "place of yams".

+British colonisation

+British colonists, Mr Whitting and Hicks, took land at Tamboreen in 1845 and changed the name to Burton Vale.
+Since then, the pastoral property has been called Tamboreen then Tambourine, while the name of the present-day settlement is Tamborine.
+During the 1850s, various raids by the Native Police, particularly under Sub-Inspector Frederick Wheeler, liquidated most of the Wanggeriburra people from the region.

+Dugald Graham bought the Tambourine property in the 1850s while Joseph Delpratt took ownership in the 1870s.
+Closer settlement followed with Thomas Plunkett opening a store at Tambourine in 1872, and a post office opened two years later.

+Church and schools

-St Patrick's Catholic Church was established in the early 1870s on the south bank of the Albert River on Michael Yores' property “Spiddle” near a swamp.
+St Patrick's Catholic Church was established in the early 1870s on the south bank of the Albert River on Michael Yores' property "Spiddle" near a swamp.
 Originally there was a cemetery near the church but due to flooding, it was decided to relocate the Catholic cemetery to land donated by Thomas Plunkett on Plunkett Road.
 In the 1960s the church was moved to the site of the former Tamborine railway station, where it was renovated and then dedicated in June 1966 by the Roman Catholic Archbishop of Brisbane Patrick Mary O'Donnell.
 As at 2020, a monthly vigil service is held at the church.